Are Life Insurance Premiums Tax Deductible? (2026 Business & Individual Rules)

 While premiums are not deductible, the policy’s death benefits usually are tax-free, providing important financial security.
 Understanding these rules helps you better plan your life insurance strategy with both personal benefit and intentional tax management in mind.

-Tax Implications of Life Insurance Benefits
+Are Life Insurance Death Benefits Taxable?

 Life insurance offers financial protection, but its tax treatment varies depending on the type of benefit you receive.
 Some benefits pass tax-free, while others may trigger tax events.
 Understanding these rules helps you plan better for your finances and avoid surprises.
+To ensure your death benefit stays outside of your taxable estate, see our guide on Capital Gains and Life Insurance.

 Tax Treatment of Death Benefits